chungchi300/chungchi300.github.io/source/_posts/me/currentSalary.md

 70% has 15% budget increase

 # To my self
 the 75th of full-stack developer is 750,000.
+(57692 per month for 13 month)

 The 75th means
-1. More experience than typical (checked)
+1. More experience than typical (checked,React & Redux Master, SASS , China Experience)
 2. Strong skillset; may include specialised certification(going to get my aws/ali certification, creating my own course)
-3. Fairly complex role(checked)
+3. Fairly complex role(checked)(manage two developer & CTO in China)